zephyrproject-rtos/zephyr/doc/platform/galileo.rst

  INTRODUCTION
 --------------

-This section provides an overview of the quark platform configuration.
+This section provides an overview of the galileo platform configuration.

 Configuration Overview
 ======================

-The quark platform configuration is used by Zephyr projects that run on the Galileo Development Board.
+The galileo platform configuration is used by Zephyr projects that run on the Galileo Development Board.

 .. note::

-  The quark platform configuration is expected to run on the Galileo Gen 2 Development Board but has not yet been verified.
+  The galileo platform configuration is expected to run on the Galileo Gen 2 Development Board but has not yet been verified.
-  The quark platform configuration may also work with other similar boards, but they are not officially supported.
+  The galileo platform configuration may also work with other similar boards, but they are not officially supported.

 It provides support for a Quark CPU and the following devices: